 Step 3 - Wash your mint and let it sit in a strainer for about 10 minutes to allow the water to drip off.

 Step 4 - Place all of the mint leaves onto a baking tray that is lined with either a clean cloth or paper towel.
 Make sure that the leaves are spaced out enough on the tray so that they are not clumped up.
+Alternatively, you can dehydrate your mint leaves in a dehydrator for about 24 hours.

 Step 5 - Place the mint trays in the sun and let them dry naturally.
 Check on the mint leaves every so often and spread them out on the tray even more as they are drying.